 A powder blue For Capri 3100, as featured in the TV series Car S.O.S

 Also on this level is the café should you wish for a little refreshment.
-You may do because there's more to come.
+You may want to because there's more to come.

 More at the British Motor Museum